facetint/minishell/README.md

 ```

-### EXPANDER
+### Expansion

-▶︎ Evaluates variables, wildcards and other special characters within the command.
+* Evaluate variables and replace them with their values before running the command.

-▶︎ For example, it replaces "~" with home directory or matches "*" with file names.
+* For example, it replaces `$HOME` with the home directory.

-### EXECUTE
+* Also `$?` expression expands as the exit status of the last executed command.

-▶︎ Starts a real process using a tree structure.
+### Execution

-▶︎ Creates a new process using system calls such as fork and exec and executes the command specified in that process.
+* Creates a new process using system calls such as fork and exec and executes the command specified in that process.

-▶︎ Returns the result to the user.
+* Returns the result to the user.

-### BUILTINS
+### Builtin Commands

 | Command | Description |
 |---|---|